JiachengPang/FloodIt/README.md

 The game consists of
  - a grid with a configurable size
  - a configurable number of colors
- - a number of clicks allowed depending on the size of the grid and the number of colors.
+ - a number of clicks allowed depending on the size of the grid and the number of colors
  - a timer